Dysania22/AI-testing/README.md

 Installation Instructions:

+These installation instructions operate from the presumption that you could theoretically open a python file in an IDE and run it.
+So this will not walk you through installing python and more fundamental procedures.

 Clone git repo into IDE of choice.
+This is best done by opening a new project from Version Control in Pycharm or VisualStudio

     git clone https://github.com/Dysania22/AI-testing